-For all suffers, rehydration is the most important aspect of managing traveler’s diarrhea.
-Anti-diarrhea medication does NOT replace lost fluid and electrolytes and only provides symptomatic relief.
+For all sufferers, rehydration is the best and most important aspect of managing travel dehydration.
+When suffering from traveler’s diarrhea, anti-diarrhea medication does NOT replace lost fluid and electrolytes and only provides symptomatic relief.

 - Avoid high sugar drinks (e.g. soda or sports drinks, diluted cordial, or flat lemonade) – excess sugar can interfere with the rehydration process.

 - Aim to drink at least 2.1 – 3.2 QT (2–3 L) of fluid a day.
-Refer to directions of use on pack when drinking Hydralyte.
+Refer to directions for use on pack when drinking Hydralyte.

 - If hungry, eat dry starchy foods, e.g. dry toast, crackers.

 Important: You cannot give anti-diarrhea medication to children under 12 years of age.

 Learn more about managing dehydration associated with vomiting and diarrhea.

 - Drink boiled or bottled water void ice cubes

 - Avoid eating raw foods

 - Boil it, cook it, peel it, or forget it!